jscant/PointVS/README.md

                         the intramolecular radius is set at 2A, which has the effect of putting edges where there are covalent bonds between atoms in the same molecule.
-  --linear_gap          Final linear layer comes after rather than before the global
-                        average pooling layer.
-This can improve performance significantly.
   --prune               (EGNN) Prune subgraphs which are not connected to the ligand --top1                A poorly kept secret ;) --graphnorm           (EGNN) add GraphNorm layers to each node MLP